FailC/notes/README.md

 It creates a hidden file in the home directory `~/.notes_storage_file` after running for the first time.
-You must change the code for a user-defined path (suckless do it yourself mindset..)
+You must edit and recompile (cargo build) the code for a user-defined path (suckless do it yourself mindset..)